How secure and scalable are low-code platforms?

 - Collaboration between citizen and professional developers.

-- Code customisation.
+- Code customization.

 - Communication and integration between tools.